Who we are

 Where we came from

-Homelessness, unstable housing, poverty, loneliness and social isolation, whilst living in a constant state of uncertainty regarding their future and asylum status, are just some of the challenges that people who have fled their homes face daily.
+Some of the challenges that face people who have fled their homes include; homelessness, unstable housing, poverty, loneliness and social isolation.
+In addition there is often a constant state of uncertainty regarding their future and asylum status.
 Living in such stressful conditions greatly impacts their health and wellbeing, by creating high levels of anxiety and trauma.
 We often see this as chronic insomnia, chest infections, digestive issues and low immunity, as well as other more complex conditions.

 We believe that herbal medicine is an important part of any healthcare system and can have profound effects individually, as a community, and in wider society.
 We hope that this project can be accessed at various different points such as growing herbs, local herb walks or self care workshops and all of these can play a vital part in improving health and wellbeing.